SeFi-ux/SeFi-ux/README.md

 - 🌱 I am looking
 - 👯 I am looking for cooperation in big and small projects
 - 📫 Email: SeFi6915@gmail.com
-- ⚡ Interesting: Our mind has the ability to create and do anything else, we just need to ask and use it :)
+- ⚡ Fun fact: Our mind has the ability to create and do anything else, we just need to ask and use it :)